Marketing is something I know many freelancers struggle with.

 The very first thing you should do when starting any kind of business is understand the who, what, when, where, and why’s.

 The best way to do this is with a business plan, and luckily for you – you can use a previous post of mine to create your simple three section freelance business plan.
-Go give that a read and download the free sample included.

 By setting attainable goals and understanding your freelance business you’ll be more focused on how to market to those you wish to reach.